fommil/fpmortals/manuscript/under-review.md

     and garbage collection pressure.
 2.  there is not always IDE support for the advanced language features, macros or compiler plugins.
-3.  implementation details, as we have seen with `for` syntax sugar and `Free`, and will see more examples later for `implicit` derivation, can introduce mental overhead and become a blocker when they don't work.
+3.  implementation details --- as we have already seen with `for` syntax sugar, `@module`, and `Free` --- can introduce mental overhead and become a blocker when they don't work.
 4.  the distinction between pure / side-effecting code, or stack-safe / stack-unsafe, is not enforced by the scala compiler.
 This requires developer discipline.
+5.  the developer community is still small.
+Getting help from the community can often be a slow process.

 As with any new technology, there are rough edges that will be fixed with time.
 Most of the problems are because there is a lack of